 McNulty is the principal author of the NPLI’s case studies on leadership decision making in the Boston Marathon bombing response, innovation in the response Hurricane Sandy and the professional/political interface in the Deepwater Horizon response drawing upon his firsthand research as well as extensive interviews with leaders involved in the responses.

-He is the co-author, along with Dr. Leonard Marcus and Dr. Barry Dorn, of the second edition of Renegotiating Health Care: Resolving Conflict to Build Collaboration (Jossey-Bass, 2011).
-He is co-author of a chapter on meta-leadership in the McGraw- Hill Homeland Security Handbook (2012) and the e-book Your Critical First 10 Days as a Leader (O’Reilly/Safari, 2015).
+He is the co-author, along with Dr. Leonard Marcus, Joseph Henderson, and Dr. Barry Dorn of You’re It: Crisis, Change, and How to Lead When it Matter Most (PublicAffairs, 2019), a book about the meta-leadership framework and practice method.
+He is also co-author, along with Dr. Marcus and Dr. Dorn, of the second edition of Renegotiating Health Care: Resolving Conflict to Build Collaboration (Jossey-Bass, 2011).
+He is the e-book Your Critical First 10 Days as a Leader (O’Reilly/Safari, 2015) and numerous academic articles.

-McNulty is a widely published business author and researcher, McNulty writes a regular online column for Strategy + Business and O’Reilly Media.
-He has written multiple articles for the Harvard Business Review (HBR) as well as articles for Harvard Management Update, Sloan Management Review, Strategy and Innovation, Marketwatch, among others.
+McNulty is a widely published author with more than 200 bylined articles.
+He writes a regular online column for Strategy + Business and has written multiple articles for the Harvard Business Review (HBR) as well as articles for Leader to Leader, Sloan Management Review, and other leading publications.
 His HBR cases have been anthologized through the HBR paperback series and have been used in business education curricula in the United States and as far away as France and the Philippines.
 McNulty is a member of the Leadership Communications Council at the University of Virginia’s Darden School of Business.